 - He chose a business credit card to cover the expense because he knew it would take four to five months to recoup that investment and pay off the balance.

-- He’s since switched to The Business Gold Rewards Card from American Express OPEN, a rewards charge card geared toward bigger spenders.
+- He’s since switched to the American Express® Business Gold Card, a rewards charge card geared toward bigger spenders.

 “At first, a credit card made sense and it was better not to have to move money out of other longer-term investments to fund this side of the business,” says Aselstine.

 If you’re looking for more purchasing power and the ability to pay over time, you could try a business credit card that offers both.